Why and How Photographing Death Valley in California in Black and White

 Death Valley is a mythical place for landscape photographers.
 The landscapes are so varied and rich that one must make many journeys in order to understand and grasp the entirety of the nuances of this arid land that is not easily undertaken.

-For several years, we have traversed the stony tracks of this national park to create artistic photographs.
-Our efforts seem to have been successful, as we seized the soul of this unusual and extraordinary region.
+For several years, I have traversed the stony tracks of this national park to create artistic photographs.
+My efforts seem to have been successful, as I seized the soul of this unusual and extraordinary region.

 An Extraordinary Desertic Region